jackoalan/PSPL/Extensions/PMDLFormat/Specification.md

 * Draw-buffer-collection array
     * Count of draw-buffer collections (32-bit word)
     * Draw-buffer-collection-array-relative offsets for each collection
+        * UV-attribute count (16-bit word)
+        * Bone count (16-bit word; used by `PAR1` only)
+            * Note that this only indicates the *maximum* number of bones referenced by vertices in this buffer, unused bone-weight-attribute values are zero
         * Vertex-buffer offset (32-bit word)
         * Drawing-index offset (32-bit word)
     * Vertex-buffer data (one for each collection)